History

 Acquired ISO9001

-“Sato Rubber Chemical Industry Co., Ltd. (Narita City, Chiba Prefecture)” became a wholly owned subsidiary.
+“Sato Rubber Chemical Industry Co., Ltd. (Narita-shi, Chiba)” became a wholly owned subsidiary.

 Merged “Taiyo Rubber Industries Co., Ltd.” with “Narita Gosei Co., Ltd.”